 Dr. Gagnon graduated from Michigan State University with a doctorate in Osteopathic Medicine (DO).
 She completed her undergraduate studies at Michigan State University, receiving a B.S. in Nutritional Science.
-She is board certified in Family Practice, a diplomat in The Academy of Anti-Aging Medicine, a graduate of the International Fellowship in Anti-Aging and Functional Medicine (A4M), a certified practitioner with the Institute for Functional Medicine (IFM), certified in Peptide Therapy (A4M), and has received advanced clinical training in Reversing Cognitive Decline.
-She is in the process of earning certification in Advanced Bioidentical Hormone Replacement Therapy (Worldlink Medical).
+She is board certified in Family Practice, a diplomat in The Academy of Anti-Aging Medicine, a graduate of the International Fellowship in Anti-Aging and Functional Medicine (A4M), a certified practitioner with the Institute for Functional Medicine (IFM), certified in Peptide Therapy (A4M), has received advanced clinical training in Reversing Cognitive Decline, and is certified in Advanced Bioidentical Hormone Replacement Therapy (Worldlink Medical).

 Prior to establishing her functional medicine practice, Dr. Gagnon worked in an emergency room twelve years, family practice two years, and aesthetic medicine/cosmetic procedures five years.